All Episodes

 And by virtue of that, that makes them time travelers, which opens up a whole raft of common beings that they can contact or interact with.

-I think that we're moving in that direction, and it's probably not going to happen in my lifetime or my son's lifetime, but at some point in the next 50 years to 75 years, I think we're going to figure out how to do that as well.
+And it probably is not going to happen in my lifetime or my son's lifetime, but at some point in the next 50 years to 75 years, I think we're going to figure out how to do that as well.

-Okay, well it's irresistible.
+Okay, well, it's irresistible.

 Do you know anything about the nature of this life?